Phillies' Alvarado suspended, Mets' Smith, Castro fined for incident

 Alvarado and Smith were at the center of the anger.
 After Smith struck out to end the top of the eighth, Alvarado yelled in excitement and then at Smith, who turned around, screamed profanities and started to pursue Alvarado.
 The dugouts and bullpens emptied, but order quickly was restored.

+After the game, Smith said Alvarado could "meet me in the tunnel" so they could settle their differences.

-The Castro-Hoskins bit came in the bottom of the inning.
-In walking Hoskins, Castro threw well inside on consecutive pitches, which made Hoskins unhappy.
-The benches began to clear again.
+The Castro-Hoskins bit came in the bottom of the eighth.
+In walking Hoskins, Castro threw well inside on consecutive pitches, pitch that made Hoskins unhappy.
+The benches began to clear again, but nothing really happened.

 Sign up for Newsday’s Mets Messages for updates directly to your phone via text, free with a Newsday digital subscription.
 Learn more at newsday.com/metstext.